BUEC500C1/twitter-summarizer-rest-service-mysteriousmartel/README.md

 Then I proceeded to use the local host link to begin my search test.

+When running on the EC2 server, I ran into installation issues with ffmpeg versus ffmpeg-python.
+Please be sure to have ffmpeg-python installed on your instance before running.
+From there, you can run the video maker with:

+<code>python3 rest_twitter_redux.py</code>

+If using a virtual environment:

+<code>sudo python3 rest_twitter_redux.py</code>

 ## How to access the RESTful API link

 While the instance is active, you can access the API here: http://3.88.72.42